 Although it is not possible to say that bed-sharing causes women to continue breastfeeding it seems likely that a positive feedback loop exists, and the two behaviours are mutually reinforcing: bed-sharing facilitates frequent feeding which supports milk supply, while breastfeeding introduces oxytocin into the mother's blood and milk, reducing mothers' blood pressure (Jonas et al 2008) and inducing sleep for both mother and infant (Stuart-Macadam & Dettwyler 1995; Hrdy 1999).
 Bed-sharing breastfeeding mothers cope more easily with frequent night time feeds, getting more sleep and continuing to breastfeed for longer.
 McKenna and Gettler (2014) have termed the combination of bed-sharing and night-time feeding 'Breast-sleeping'.

-Bed-sharing inherently puts mothers and babies in close body contact; a condition which anthropologists and others consider to be the evolutionary 'norm' for human infants [Link to section on evolutionary background].
+Bed-sharing inherently puts mothers and babies in close body contact; a condition which anthropologists and others consider to be the evolutionary 'norm' for human infants - click here for more information.
 Bed-sharing has a number of benefits, as identified by researchers, or as perceived by parents who choose to bed-share.
 These factors might be inverted and conceived of as representing risks or drawbacks associated with cot sleeping.

 However bed-sharing is not a risk-free activity, and no studies have found that the parents' bed is safer than a cot beside the parents' bed.

 It is important that parents are made aware of how their individual circumstances affect risk; the magnitude of their personal risk-related behaviours, and how these may change from night-to-night; and the magnitude of the risk.
 Parents should also know about the risks and consequences of alternative infant sleep locations, some of which can be more hazardous than bed-sharing, and given the tools to arrive at an informed decision about whether or not to bed-share with their infant at any given time.